Leukaill/BPN-AI/replit.md

 Preferred communication style: Simple, everyday language.
 User prefers more natural, ChatGPT-like responses - conversational, helpful, and engaging while maintaining professionalism.

+M&E Focus: User specifically requested AI to be specialized in Monitoring & Evaluation (M&E) rather than general business analysis.
+Reports should focus on M&E best practices, frameworks, outcomes, indicators, and impact assessment.

+Interactive Questioning: User wants AI to proactively ask clarifying questions before generating reports to better understand user needs and create more targeted, valuable outputs.
+This should be implemented with "highest creativity" to make the feature exceptional.

 ## System Architecture

 ### Full-Stack Architecture